Feuzme/react-context/README.md

+# Description

+Mock up app to learn how to use context.
+We use it here to do light / dark theme switch.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).